Mervyn's: Liquidation

 Although the company attempted to undergo reorganization under bankruptcy, Mervyn's ultimately succumbed to the ongoing Great Recession and announced that it would liquidate its assets through Chapter 7 of Title 11 in the United States Code, stating it "is the best course of action to maximize value for all of the company's creditors, employees and other stakeholders."
 The bankruptcy called for the company to liquidate and close its remaining stores.
 The announcement came amidst an offer by fashion retailer Forever 21 to purchase 149 of the remaining Mervyn's stores for an undisclosed amount.
 The original negotiations failed, and Mervyn's liquidated all 149 stores under the bankruptcy action.
 Several months later, department store retailer Kohl's and Forever 21 prevailed in a joint bid at bankruptcy auction to take over the leases of 46 Mervyn's stores; Kohl's has assumed 31 stores, while Forever 21 has assumed 15 stores.

 In a KPIX-TV interview on February 11, 2009, Mervin Morris's son Jeff revealed that the family had bought the Mervyn's name and intellectual property, including the company's customer list as part of an effort to relaunch the company.
-Morris did not say when the website would launch or how much it would cost, only that decisions will be up to his sons.
+Morris did not say when the website would launch or how much it would cost, only that decisions would be up to his sons.
 In 2009, the Mervyn's website was replaced with a single-page site allowing visitors to sign-up for a mailing list to receive updates about the future of Mervyn's.
-However that page is no longer accessible, and the website no longer exists.
+However, that page is no longer accessible, and the website no longer exists.

+Online Only Store

+As of 2024, Meryvnsonline has appeared as a website specializing in selling closeout and overstock merchandise from other retailers.

 Legacy

-A street named Mervyn's Drive still exists in Fullerton, California, as a Mervyn's location was there prior to 2008.
+A private road into a shopping center parking lot where a former Mervyn's location used to be is still named Mervyn's Drive in Fullerton, as a Mervyn's location was there prior to 2008.
+Caltrans continues to maintain the traffic signal which connects the private road to Imperial Highway, and installed a new overhead sign with the name "Mervyn's Dr" in 2019 after the old one fell off.
+The former store is now a Floor & Decor.

-In popular culture

-Mervyn's is the preferred clothing outlet of Charles Boyle and his family in the sitcom Brooklyn Nine-Nine.
+A private road into a shopping center parking lot in Bakersfield is still named Mervyn's Place continuing the department store's legacy.

+A minor road leading to a former location in San Jose is named Mervyn's Way.